nodejs/node/deps/npm/docs/content/cli-commands/npm-config.md

 npm gets its config settings from the command line, environment variables, `npmrc` files, and in some cases, the `package.json` file.

 See [npmrc](/configuring-npm/npmrc) for more information about the npmrc files.

-See [config](/using-npm/config) for a more thorough discussion of the mechanisms involved.
+See [config(7)](/using-npm/config) for a more thorough explanation of the mechanisms involved, and a full list of config options available.

 The `npm config` command can be used to update and edit the contents of the user and global npmrc files.